Common Knee Injuries in Sports

 While it might be impossible to always prevent knee injuries in sports, there are steps you can take to decrease your chance of injury.

-• Opt for a rest day or low-impact activities if you’re experiencing any early or mild symptoms of knee injury
+• Opt for a rest day or low-impact activities if you’re experiencing any early or mild knee injury symptoms.

-• Don’t “play through the pain” — when you experience pain in the knee joint, take it seriously
+• Don’t “play through the pain”— take it seriously when you experience pain in your knee joint.

 What Are the Best Exercises for Rehabilitation After a Knee Injury?

-After a knee injury, it’s important to strengthen and stretch the muscles that support the knee joint, which include the hip abductors and the hamstrings.
-In many athletes, the quadriceps (front-thigh muscles) are a lot stronger than the hamstrings.
+After a knee injury, it’s essential to strengthen and stretch the muscles that support the knee joint, which include the hip abductors and the hamstrings.
+The quadriceps (front-thigh muscles) are much stronger in many athletes than the hamstrings.

-This type of muscle imbalance can lead to injury, so focus your strengthening routine on weaker muscles groups while focusing your stretching on stronger muscle groups.
+This type of muscle imbalance can lead to injury, so focus your strengthening routine on weaker muscle groups while focusing your stretching on stronger muscle groups.

 In general, activities that can benefit your rehabilitation after knee injury include: